 COUNTY OF SAN MATEO

+By:

-By: Rose Jacobs Gibson, President, Board of Supervisors, San Mateo County
+Rose Jacobs Gibson, President, Board of Supervisors, San Mateo County

 Date:

 ATTEST:

 By: Clerk of Said Board

-Asian American Recovery Services, Inc.
+Project Ninety, Inc.

 Contractor's Signature

 Date:

-EXHIBIT A -1 - DESCRIPTION OF SERVICES DRUG COURT FUNDED ALCOHOL AND DRUG TREATMENT SERVICES AND RATES OF PAYMENT

-(Fee For Service Agreement)
+EXHIBIT A-1 - DESCRIPTION OF SERVICES DRUG COURT FUNDED ALCOHOL AND DRUG TREATMENT SERVICES AND RATES OF PAYMENT (Fee For Service Agreement) PROJECT NINETY, INC. July 1, 2006 through December 31, 2007

-ASIAN AMERICAN RECOVERY SERVICES, INC.

-July 1, 2006 through December 31, 2007

-Contractor will provide the following Drug Court alcohol and drug treatment services at mutually agreed upon location(s) in San Mateo County.
-Contractor's Drug Court alcohol and drug treatment services must be consistent with the State Alcohol and Drug Program (ADP) Certification Standards, and must meet the standards outlined in the American Society of Addiction Medicine (ASAM) Patient Placement Criteria for the Treatment of Substance-Related Disorders.
+Contractor will provide the following Drug Court treatment services at mutually agreed upon location(s) in San Mateo County.
 Contractor will possess and maintain the appropriate licensure and/or certification required to provide the services described below.
-Contractor will admit individuals, hereinafter referred to as "program participants" who are referred by San Mateo County Drug Court Teams to these services.
+Contractor's basic residential alcohol and drug treatment services must be consistent with the State Alcohol and Drug Program (ADP) Certification Standards, and must meet the standards outlined in the American Society of Addiction Medicine (ASAM) Patient Placement Criteria for the Treatment of Substance-Related Disorders.
+Contractor will admit individuals referred by San Mateo County Drug Court Team(s), hereinafter referred to as "program participants", to these services.
 Referrals will come from the Alcohol and Drug Services Case Manager Team and may originate from either North County or South County Drug Courts.
 Reimbursement will not be approved for any individual treated who was not part of this formal referral process.

-I. COMPREHENSIVE DRUG COURT IMPLEMENTATION (CDCI) GRANT AND DRUG COURT PARTNERSHIP (DCP) GRANT FUNDED ALCOHOL AND DRUG TREATMENT SERVICES

-CDCI Drug Court services are funded through a State Department of Alcohol and Drug Programs grant designated specifically to serve individuals who are in the Drug Court system (pre-plea and post-plea), and are referred to alcohol and drug treatment services by the Drug Court Team.
+I. COMPREHENSIVE DRUG COURT IMPLEMENTATION (CDCI) GRANT AND DRUG COURT PARTNERSHIP (DCP) GRANT FUNDED ALCOHOL AND DRUG TREATMENT SERVICES CDCI Drug Court services are funded through a State Department of Alcohol and Drug Programs grant designated specifically to serve individuals who are in the Drug Court system (pre-plea and post-plea), and are referred to alcohol and drug treatment services by the Drug Court Team.